photopea/UTIF.js/README.md

 ## Encoding TIFF images

 You should not save images into TIFF format in the 21st century.
+Save it as PNG instead (e.g. using [UPNG.js](https://github.com/photopea/UPNG.js)).

 TIFF, just like many other formats, needs to store 16-bit and 32-bit integers.
 TIFF format does not have a fixed endianity, so every TIFF encoder should handle both Big and Little Endian files.
 It is just a little introduction into ugliness of this format.